Skip to content

 Borrow Rate

-The general idea is that borrow rate increases when crvUSD goes down in value and decreases when crvUSD goes up in value.
+In [crvUSD minting markets](The general idea is that borrow rate increases when crvUSD goes down in value and decreases when crvUSD goes up in value.
 Also, contracts called PegKeepers can also affect the interest rate and crvUSD peg by minting and selling crvUSD or buying and burning crvUSD.

 The formula for the borrow rate is as follows: